omarzyd/-Network-Intrusion-Detection-ML-Phase-1-/README.md

 # 🛡️ Network Intrusion Detection using Machine Learning (Phase 1)

-Welcome to our Machine Learning project from **CSAI 253 (Spring 2025)** — a hands-on journey where we tackled a real-world cybersecurity problem with a team of passionate learners.
+Welcome to our Machine Learning project a hands-on journey where we tackled a real-world cybersecurity problem with a team of passionate learners.

 ---